A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 4
+Nothing really exciting to say about today.
+Just acknowledging that reading very carefully the text of the assignment enabled me to get to a solution in a reasonably short time.
+As always some parsing-gymnastics has to be done.

 # Day 3
 The problems start to get tricky very earlier this year \O.O/!!
 Very important to do not overcomplicate and overthink the solution, sometimes it is way easier